ptjung/tubify/README.md

 ## Program Description

 A website for converting Spotify playlists to their respective YouTube playlists without registration.
+Test it [here](ptjung.github.io/Spotify-Youtube-Converter)!

 ## Known Bugs

-* Larger playlists do not have all of their songs converted
-* Permanent freeze for some playlists (likely comes down to the songs)
+* Resulting YouTube videos may differ slightly.

 ## Changelog

 (February 8, 2020)
+* Quick patch of Spotify-Youtube-Converter.
+  * Bug fix: larger playlists do not have all of their songs converted
+  * Bug fix: permanent freezing when converting specific songs
 * Released Spotify-Youtube-Converter version 1.0.